 Application Process: When available, the SBA’s application is available here.

 Currently Accepting Applications: The SBA is currently accepting new EIDL and EEIG applications.

 Application Status: You may check on the status of your application by calling 800-659-2955.

 General Information: Businesses that need an infusion of capital in the short term and are applying for a loan through the EIDL program also have the opportunity to apply for an Emergency Economic Injury Grant.
 The purpose of the EEIG program is to receive an advance of up to $10,000 from the requested EIDL amount, and to receive this amount quickly while the EIDL application is being processed.
 This process can be started from the EIDL application, available here.
-This program’s original $10 billion appropriation was recently doubled to $20 billion.

 The SBA has announced the availability of a new SBA Express Bridge Loan program, that is available to small businesses who already have an established relationship with a SBA Express Lender.

 General Information: SBA Express Bridge loans are being offered to act as a bridge for businesses who need short term funding in order to stay afloat until they receive EIDL funds they have previously applied for.
 These funds are available in amounts of up to $25,000 and have a fast turnaround time.
 These loans will be repaid in full or in part by proceeds from the EIDL loan once the process is completed.